jimenasalinasgroppo/MDEF/docs/term2/04-Prototyping for Design.md

 > We were successful in connecting.

 ![](../images/MT02/network.jpeg)
-> This is what the connections looked like from afar.
+> Some messages we received from Victor.